Officials say 3 deaths linked to violent Charlottesville protest

 Authorities say a vehicle plowed into a group of people marching peacefully through downtown Charlottesville.

+Fields is being held on suspicion of second-degree murder, malicious wounding, and failure to stop in an accident that resulted in death.

+He is accused of driving a car into a crowd of people peacefully protesting a white nationalist rally Saturday in a Virginia college town, killing a 32-year-old woman, sending at least 26 others to hospitals and ratcheting up tension in an increasingly violent confrontation.

-The organizer of a rally that drew hundreds of white nationalists and other extremists to Charlottesville says he disavows the violence that eroded it.
+The organizer of the rally that drew hundreds of white nationalists and other extremists to Charlottesville said he disavows the violence that eroded it.

 Video of car hitting anti-racist protestors.
 Let there be no confusion: this was deliberate terrorism.
 My prayers with victims.
 Stay home. pic.twitter.com/MUOZs71Pf4— Brennan Gilmore (@brennanmgilmore) August 12, 2017

-The nationalists were holding the rally to protest plans by the city of Charlottesville to remove a statue of Confederate Gen. Robert E. Lee.
+The nationalists held the rally to protest plans by the city of Charlottesville to remove a statue of Confederate Gen. Robert E. Lee.

 There were several hundred protesters marching in a long line when the car drove into a group of them.